Last Updated on 28/08/2020

 Ricardo’s engine design smashed all records for a 500cc single cylinder engine.
 It produced over 20hp and was capable of more than 70mph.

 Sir Harry Ricardo’s engine was so good that Triumph used it for all subsequent models until production ceased in 1939 at the outbreak of WWII.
+Definitely one of the most influential 1920’s motorcycles.

 Recommended further reading: Tales of Triumph & the Meridian Factory